19 people are interested

-We are always looking for people to volunteer as CASA's (Court Appointed Special Advocates) to represent to the court the best interest of our children in care.
+We have an ongoing need for everyday people to volunteer as Guardian ad Litems (GAL) to represent to the court the best interest of our children in care.
 There are over 200 children in Skagit county who are abandoned or victims of abuse or neglect.
 We need people in our community to be a voice for these children.
 Our next training is coming up and we would love to tell you more about how you can advocate for an abused or neglected child.

-CASA volunteers spend an average of ten hours a month working on a case, though typically they spend more time at the beginning of a case than they do towards the end.
+GAL volunteers spend an average of ten hours a month working on a case, though typically they spend more time at the beginning of a case than they do towards the end.
 Cases generally last at least a year, and we ask that each volunteer commits to remaining a volunteer as long as their case is open.
-Children face a constant rotation of judges, social workers, and foster homes, but all the while their CASA volunteer remains a stable and constant adult in their lives.
+Children face a constant rotation of judges, social workers, and foster homes, but all the while their GAL volunteer remains a stable and constant adult in their lives.
+Training is 30 hours over the course of 4 weeks.

 No additional volunteer opportunities at this time.